Solvency macro-stress test methodology

 Alternative macroeconomic scenarios serve as the starting point for stress testing.
 The scenarios are designed using the CNB’s official prediction model supplemented with an estimate of the evolution of some additional variables which are not directly generated by the model.
 “Stress scenarios” are constructed based on the identification of risks to the Czech economy in the near future.
 To compare the stress outcome with the most probable outcome the stress tests use a baseline scenario, i.e. the current official macroeconomic prediction of the CNB’s official forecast published in the Inflation Report, while the third year – like the entire Adverse Scenario – is modelled solely for stress testing purposes.

 The predictions for GDP growth, inflation and other macroeconomic variables for the next twelve quarters enter credit risk and credit growth models.
 The credit risk models are used to predict the main credit risk parameters, in particular the probability of default (PD) for the four main credit segments (non-financial corporations, loans to households for house purchase, consumer credit and other loans), whereas the credit growth models are used to estimate the growth in bank portfolios in relation to the macroeconomic situation and are used (after certain adjustments) to estimate the evolution of risk-weighted assets (RWA).

 In the stress tests, the prediction for macroeconomic and financial variables for individual quarters is reflected directly in the prediction for the main balance-sheet and flow indicators of banks.
 The tests are dynamic, i.e. for each item of assets, liabilities, income and expenditure there is an initial (the last actually known) stock, to which the impact of the shock in one quarter is added/deducted, and this final stock is then used as the initial stock for the following quarter.
-This logic is repeated in all eight quarters for which the prediction is being prepared.
+This logic is repeated in all twelve quarters for which the prediction is being prepared.
 The changes in flow and stock variables are modelled in a consistent manner1.

 An increase in the PD and LGD risk parameters has two main effects on individual banks.